The Power of Open Interest: What Every Trader Needs to Know

 Lagging and Lack of Direction

 OI is considered as lagging since it doesn’t provide accurate directional information because it offers data on the total number of contracts in a future or options contract without specifying whether this position is long which means bullish, or short, which means Bearish.
-For eg, let’s take the call option. if OI is increasing is that for buying calls or selling calls?
+For ex, let’s take the call option. if OI is increasing is that for buying calls or selling calls?

 You will know the result after the price movement, not at the time of checking OI.
 That’s why it is known as a lagging signal and hence recommended to use it with the in-depth technical analysis.